zuozhenggh/learning-library/oci-library/developer-adoption/labs/functions-load-file-into-adw-python/oci-services/oci.md

     `Allow dynamic-group functions-dynamic-group to manage objects in compartment [compartment-name] where target.bucket.name='input-bucket'`

-    Note: the `compartment-name` is your development compartment (the one where you created the VCN and Function Application. e.g.: AppDev).
+    Note: the `compartment-name` is your development compartment (the one where you created the VCN and will be creating a Function Application later in the lab e.g., AppDev)

     Example using AppDev Compartment: